Stock market today: Wall Street slips as S&P 500 heads for its worst week since April

 "The markets are going to forgive them, the customers are going to forgive them, and this will blow over.”

+Stocks of other cybersecurity firms climbed, including a 7.1% jump for SentinelOne and a 1.9% rise for Palo Alto Networks.

-Long lines of frustrated fliers formed at airports around the world as the outage hit check-in procedures, which initially helped pull down U.S. airline stocks.
-But they quickly pared their losses, and United Airlines flipped to a gain of 0.1%.
+The outage hit check-in procedures at airports around the world, causing long lines of frustrated fliers.
+That initially helped pull down U.S. airline stocks, but they quickly pared their losses,.
+United Airlines flipped to a gain of 1.4%, for example.
 It said many travelers may experience delays, and it issued a waiver to make it easier to change travel plans.

-On the winning side of Wall Street was Huntington Bancshares.
-It rose 2.7% after reporting better profit for the latest quarter than expected.
-It delivered growth in various forms of profit as its total deposits increased.

 Netflix was flipping between gains and losses after the streaming giant reported stronger profit for the latest quarter than analysts expected.
-It was most recently up 0.4%.
+It was most recently down 0.6%.

-Halliburton fell 5% after the provider of services to the energy industry matched analysts’ expectations for profit last quarter but missed for revenue.
-Its rival, SLB, added 3.3% after its profit topped expectations.

 The broad S&P 500 index is on track for its worst week since April, even though it set an all-time high on Tuesday.
 At first, pressure built on the Big Tech stocks that have been the market's biggest winners, amid criticism they simply grew too expensive.
-Nvidia, for example, is up more than 140% for the year so far amid Wall Street's frenzy around artificial-intelligence technology.
+Nvidia, for example, is up nearly 140% for the year so far amid Wall Street's frenzy around artificial-intelligence technology, even after falling 2.1% Friday.

-Such declines pack a punch on the S&P 500 because it gives more weight to stocks with larger values, and Big Tech companies are by far Wall Street's most massive.
+Such declines pack a punch on the S&P 500 because the index gives more weight to stocks with larger values, and Big Tech companies are Wall Street's most massive by far.
 Gains for some previously unloved areas of the market, including smaller stocks and companies whose profits are closely tied to the economy's strength, had helped to offset some of those declines.

 On Thursday, Wall Street saw a washout that pulled down most stocks across the market, including beaten-down smaller companies and what are called “value” stocks.

-The Russell 2000 index of smaller stocks was on track for a third straight drop on Friday after slipped another 0.6%.
+The Russell 2000 index of smaller stocks was on track for a third straight drop Friday after slipping another 0.4%.
 That follows a huge five-day run where it shot up 11.5%.
-The index had a brief issue Friday morning, where “a third party technical issue” prevented clients from getting real-time data on it.

 Besides the surges for Big Tech stocks, hopes for coming cuts to interest rates by the Federal Reserve have also buoyed the U.S. stock market and sent Treasury yields lower.

-Yields were ticking higher in the bond market on Friday.
-The yield on the 10-year Treasury rose to 4.23% from 4.20% was late Thursday.
+Yields ticked higher in the bond market on Friday.
+The yield on the 10-year Treasury rose to 4.23% from 4.20% late Thursday.

 AP Writers Matt Ott, Elaine Kurtenbach and Alan Suderman contributed.